Frankston, Texas

 Frankston is a town in Anderson County, Texas, United States.
-With a population of 1,126 at the 2020 United States census, it is one of the most populous communities of the county area.
+The county has a population of 1,126 at the 2020 United States census.

 History

 Two theories are given as to how Frankston derived its name.
 The one most accepted—and shown on the city's official website—is that Frankston was named for Frankie Miller, a young woman who donated land for the downtown city park.
 An alternate theory for the name of the town was that Frankston was named after Frank Miller, who owned the land when the railway was built.
 The Miller house still stands as a historical landmark in the southeastern part of town, on ACR 19.
 The state bought the land from him and named the city in his honor.
 The original Main Street still holds the name Miller Street.
 The junction of Highways 155 and 175 is now the center of the town.

 Geography

 Frankston is located in northeastern Anderson County at the intersection of U.S. Highway 175 and State Highway 155.
 According to the United States Census Bureau, the town has a total area of 6.4 km2, all land.

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Frankston has a humid subtropical climate, Cfa on climate maps.